Laurier-Fintech/OpenFintech/README.md

-**OpenFintech: Diving Deep into the Mean Reversion Strategy and the Backtesting Model**

----
+# **📦 OpenFintech: Algorithmic Trading System**

 ### **1. Introduction**

-OpenFintech is a pioneering project designed with the primary objective of allowing users to create custom high-frequency trading algorithms and get an experience of financial technology.
+OpenFintech is a pioneering project designed with the primary objective of allowing users to create custom high-frequency trading algorithms and introducting them to financial technology as a field 💻.

 > **Note**: The terms “features” and “components” within this documentation are used interchangeably.